RRR06/QustodioBypass/MacOS/README.md

 ```

 # Executing the script
-Change the Directory to where the Monitor Config folder is located at using `cd` and then run the command `sh config.sh close`
+Change the Directory to where the Monitor Config folder is located at using `cd` in the Terminal and then run the command `sh config.sh close`
-after config.sh type either close or open to open or close qustodio
+after config.sh type either close or open to start or stop qustodio respectively

 # Features
-Right now we only have methods for disabling or enabling the agents
+Right now we only have methods for disabling or enabling the agents/daemons

 # Notes
 Admin privileges needed